Pandemic Makes Evident 'Grotesque' Gender Inequality In Household Work

 Through the years, we would have these agreements — you do this and I do this — and then typically [my husband] would always just slack off and wouldn't do it, and then I would always pick it up.
 And then that would just increase my sense of anger, because it would feel so unfair.
 And that's actually a phenomenon.
 It's called "learned helplessness." ...

 It's so important to come back then and not rescue, not reinforce that learned helplessness.
 But again, kind of put it into this neutral zone: Think of your family as your own entrepreneurial business.
 How do you want it to run?
 Would you want your business partner to take up the entire load?
 That's not a really great way to run a partnership.
 And so to bring that sense of awareness of what's fair, to be able to talk about it, but then — for women, particularly — not to rescue.
 Not to harp.
 Not to say, well, "I would have done it this way."
-If you want to do that, if you want to hold to certain standards that you have to agree to them, because if you want to have higher standards, then then by all means, go ahead and do it.
+If you want to do that, if you want to hold to certain standards, then you have to agree to them, because if you want to have higher standards, then by all means, go ahead and do it.
 But then you're going to have to recognize that you were part of then reinforcing what's unfair about it.

 On how women often assume the responsibility for "invisible work," such as maintaining schedules and maintaining family ties